nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![ListAttendanceSeqDiagram](images/ListAttendanceSeqDiagram.png)

-In this example, the user enters `list attendance w/1 tg/G2`, where there are valid students in Tutorial Group G2.
+In this example, the user enters `list attendance w/1 tg/G2`, where there are valid students in Tutorial Group G2 and all attendances are marked for the students in Tutorial Group G2.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ListCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 The following activity diagram summarizes what happens when the user executes a `ListAttendanceCommand`.
 ![ListAttendanceSeqDiagram](images/ListAttendanceActivityDiagram.png)
+This shows the possible outcomes of `ListAttendanceCommand` and how to reach each of them.

 #### Design considerations:
 The current implementation of `ListAttendanceCommand` aims to provide a view of the attendance records for the week in a concise manner, by only showing a statistical summary of the attendances and the list of absentees.
 The tutorial group ID is also implemented as an optional field to give users greater flexibility.
-Specific messages are also shown when attendances are not fully marked and when there are no students in a specified tutorial group instead of a generic error message, which was implemented so that users can more easily rectify these mistakes.
+Specific messages are also shown when attendances are not fully marked and when there are no students in a specified tutorial group instead of a generic error message.
+This was implemented so that users can more easily rectify these mistakes.

 #### Alternative implementations considered but not adopted: